-Section 394.88, F.S., is created to establish an ACRT within the statutory chapter relating to mental health.
-The purpose of the new program is to offer room and board and to provide, or arrange for the provision of, specialized treatment, specialized therapies, 22 and rehabilitation or habilitation23 services for adolescents and children between 6 and 18 years of age with emotional, psychological, developmental, or behavioral problems or disorders or substance abuse problems.
+Section 394.88, F.S., is created to establish an adolescent and child residential treatment program (ACRT) within the statutory chapter relating to mental health.
+The purpose of the new program is to offer room and board and to provide, or arrange for the provision of, specialized treatment, specialized therapies, 22 and rehabilitation or habilitation 23 services for adolescents and children between 6 and 18 years of age with emotional, psychological, developmental, or behavioral problems or disorders or substance abuse problems.
 An ACRT assists these youth in acquiring the social and behavioral skills necessary for a healthy adjustment to school, family life, and community.

-The term "rehabilitative services" is described within the definition of "mental health services" and "substance abuse services" in the part24 of the Florida Statutes applicable to the new residential treatment program created in this bill.
-Within the definition of mental health services, rehabilitative services is described to mean services intended to reduce or eliminate the disability associated with mental illness.
-Rehabilitative services may include assessment of personal goals and strengths, readiness preparation, specific skill training, and assistance in designing environments that enable individuals to maximize their functioning and community
+Rehabilitative services is described within the definition of "mental health services" and "substance abuse services" in the part24 of the Florida Statutes applicable to the new residential treatment program created in this bill.
+Within the definition of mental health services, rehabilitative services is described to mean, services which are intended to reduce or eliminate the disability that is associated with mental illness.
+Rehabilitative services may include assessment of personal goals and strengths, readiness preparation, specific skill training, and assistance in designing environments that enable individuals to maximize their functioning and community participation.25 Within the definition of substance abuse services, rehabilitation services is described to include residential, outpatient, day or night, case management, in-home, psychiatric, and medical treatment, and methadone or medication management.26